Last updated - March 22, 2018

 Cost field is where you set up the rate for shipping.

-WooCommerce provides multiple options in setting up flat rate shipping.
+WooCommerce provides multiple options for setting up flat rate shipping.
 You can set a simple flat rate (for example, $5), or use the set of available placeholders described below:

 - [qty] – based on the number of items.
 If you want to charge $5 for each item in the cart, you can set the rate as [qty] * 5.